streetcomplete/StreetComplete/README.md

 SCEE is a modified version of StreetComplete, aimed at experienced OSM users unhappy about the lack of advanced editing capabilities in normal StreetComplete.
+By default, most of the additional capabilities are disabled.
+Go through the settings (either in the app or [below](#differences-to-streetcomplete)) for details.

 Please be aware that SCEE is not suitable for people used to discard warning messages without reading!
 Users new to OpenStreetMap are best advised to use StreetComplete.